ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_search_cookbook/custom_indexer_plugin_for_econtent.md

 ses_product_ses_datamap_ext_additional_data_name_s: "Awesome Speaker AX50"
 ```

-After executing the command line indexer, you should be able to see this new indexed content in Solr.
+After executing the indexer command line, you should be able to see the new indexed content in Solr.

-For instructions on running the eContent indexer, see [Indexing econtent data](../../econtent_features/indexing_econtent_data/indexing_econtent_data.md).
+For instructions about running the eContent indexer, see [Indexing econtent data](../../econtent_features/indexing_econtent_data/indexing_econtent_data.md).